Mormon corridor: Settlements due to opposition to polygamy

 Mounting legislation and prosecution of polygamists within the Latter-day Saint population in the United States led to additional expansion.
 In 1884, church president John Taylor encouraged groups of church members in Arizona and New Mexico to cross the border into Mexico, where church leaders had investigated settlement opportunities in earlier years.
 By the end of 1885, however, the Mormon colonists had been denied the opportunity to purchase land within Chihuahua, by order of the acting governor.
-While the colonists remained on rented land, negotiations between members of the LDS Church's Quorum of Twelve Apostles and Mexican president, Porfirio Díaz, were successful and legal barriers were lifted.
+While the colonists remained on rented land, negotiations between members of the LDS Church's Quorum of Twelve Apostles and Mexican president Porfirio Díaz were successful and legal barriers were lifted.
 For his help towards the LDS settlers, the first Mormon colony in Mexico was named Colonia Díaz.
-This settlement was shortly followed by two additional communities, In March 1886, Colonia Juarez and Colonia Dublán were established, with other smaller settlements emerging in future years.
+This settlement was shortly followed by two additional communities.
+In March 1886, Colonia Juarez and Colonia Dublán were established, with other smaller settlements emerging in future years.

 Taylor instructed Charles Ora Card of Logan, Utah, to investigate, and if possible, establish similar communities of refuge in the Canadian North-West Territories.
 Card led a small group of explorers into present-day Alberta in 1886 and selected a settlement site.
 In 1887, enough settlers arrived from northern Utah to establish the community of Cardston.
 By 1895, many additional LDS-based communities had been established in nearby areas in the province, partially because of a labour contract with the Alberta Irrigation Company.

 "Jell-O Belt"

 The Mormon corridor has been nicknamed the "Jell-O belt" due to the popularity of Jell-O in the region.
 One of the official pins for the 2002 Winter Olympics in Salt Lake City was a green Jell-O jiggler in the shape of the state.

 According to the Los Angeles Times, "Salt Lake City is America's Jell-O-eating capital.
 Every man, woman and child in Salt Lake City buys two boxes of the stuff annually, or twice the national average, says Mary Jane Kinkade of Jell-O brand gelatin-maker Kraft Foods.
 Utah residents also eat twice as much lime Jell-O as anyone else on the planet."

-In 2012, Slate criticized the phrase “Jell-O belt” as being rooted in misogyny and infantilizing stereotypes of LDS culture, and summarizing the dynamic overall stated, “In adopting and making Jell-O 'their' food, Mormons (or Lutherans or Methodists) are making a statement about their identity, accepting all of the food’s positive connotations of family-friendliness, child-centeredness, and domesticity.
-Outsiders, in contrast, often look in and see Jell-O as a mark of a lack of taste that renders this group strange, immature, and ultimately mockable.”